jasonATindiecentive/dadevelopertest/README.md

 Anyone can view everyone else's messages as well as a list of all other users.
 Anyone can send a message from and to any user because "POST send_messages.php" does not authenticate whether someone has actually logged in.

 There are a number of options here.
 Each endpoint could be sucured using Basic Auth, Digest Auth, or OAuth.
 Or perhaps the "POST /login" response should include a token that can be used on subsequent calls to ensure the user can only see messages and send using their own account.

+Finally all calls should require HTTPS (but this was already mentiond above.)

 #### Use UUIDs for “user_id”